lyrx/gotcha/tutorial.md

-So we will not look at the code inside this application, but instead set up a new and blank project and then gradually add the features currently implemented here.
-Only when you are familiar with the basics, you should return to this place here and look at the code.
+So we will not look at the code inside this application, but instead set up a new and blank project and then gradually add the features currently implemented in this project.
+As soon as you will be  familiar with the basics, you will be ready to return to this place.

 So, when you went through the tutorial, please note: I did my best to reach a good level in programming, but I am very sure that I am far from arriving at the optimum.
 This project has been